Step 9: Pay Your Bill

 - Personal Check: If you are sending a check, please note that all checks must be made payable to the University of San Francisco in U.S. dollars, and include the USF ID number (from the letter of admission) somewhere in the memo or notes section of the check.
 Missing information may cause a delay in properly crediting your payments to your student account.

 - Semester payment plan: The University’s payment plan is administered by Higher One, a third-party payment vendor, operating under agreement with USF, and provides a convenient means for paying tuition, fees, and room and board (if living on campus) through regularly scheduled payments.
-There is a $50 enrollment fee to participate in this plan.
+There is a $50 enrollment fee to participate in this plan, and you must owe a balance of at least $2,250 as required by California law.

 Authorized payers are parents, spouses, employers, etc., who can view bills and make payments online.
 To set up an authorized payer, go to View & Pay, then click the Add New link located in the “Parents and Authorized Payers” window.
 For instructions on how to make a payment as an authorized payer, please visit the Authorized Payer page.